paquettg/php-html-parser/README.md

 Set this to `false` if you want to preserve whitespace inside of text nodes.
 It is set to `true` by default.

 **removeSmartyScripts**

-Set this to `false` if you want to preserve smarty sccript found in the html content.
+Set this to `false` if you want to preserve smarty script found in the html content.
 It is set to `true` by default.

+**depthFirstSearch**

+By default this is set to `false` for legacy support.
+Setting this to `true` will change the behavior of find to order elements by depth first.
+This will properly preserve the order of elements as they where in the HTML.

+This option is depricated and will be removed in version `3.0.0` with the new behavior being as if it was set to `true`.

 Static Facade
 -------------